-Esophageal cancer accounts for an estimated 18,440 cases and 16,170 deaths in the US annually (1 General reference The most common malignant tumor in the proximal two thirds of the esophagus is squamous cell carcinoma; adenocarcinoma is the most common in the distal one third.
+In the United States, esophageal cancer is much less commonly diagnosed.
+Esophageal cancer will account for an estimated 21,560 new cancer diagnoses and 16,120 cancer deaths in the United States in 2023 (2 General references The most common malignant tumor in the proximal two thirds of the esophagus is squamous cell carcinoma; adenocarcinoma is the most common in the distal one third.
 Symptoms are progressive dysphagia... read more ).

 The primary risk factors for esophageal cancer are